hakue1990/blog.szulinek.pl/content/posts/nginx.en.md

 }
 ```

-If the user tries to fetch /sample:
+If a user tries to retrieve /anything:

-- a server rewrite is executed, rewriting from /sample, to /foobar
+- The server rewrite will be executed, redirecting from /anything to /foobar
-- the location /foobar is matched
+- The /foobar location will match
-- the first location rewrite is executed, rewriting from /foobar, to /foo
+- The first location rewrite will be executed, redirecting from /foobar to /foo
-- the second location rewrite is executed, rewriting from /foo, to /bar
+- The second location rewrite will be executed, redirecting from /foo to /bar

-This is a different behaviour than what the return directive provides:
+This is different behavior from what the return directive provides:

 ```nginx
 server {